danielecook/seq-collection/docs/fq-meta.md

 * The machine, run, and other metadata about the FASTQ
 * Information derived from the filename
 * The file location

+`fq-meta` is useful for taking an inventory of sequencing data, and is particularly helpful if you are inheriting a poorly organized sequencing project.

 Data is output in a tab-delimited format so that this tool can be used to assemble a database of FASTQs and their associated information.
 You can do so like this: